wnayes/bond-wm/packages/shared/README.md

-# @electron-wm/shared
+# @bond-wm/shared

-A package containing shared APIs used by various other electron-wm packages.
+A package containing shared APIs used by various other bond-wm packages.